Battle of Loc Ninh: Fall of Lộc Ninh

 From the beginning of April, there was a sharp increase in VC activity along National Highway 13, which connects Bình Long Province with Saigon.
 Between 3–4 April, Regional Force units clashed several times with the VC, resulting in more than twenty VC fatalities.
 Also, the French owner of the Cexso Rubber Plantation in Lộc Ninh reported to the ARVN that the VC had established field telephone lines northwest of the district.
 However, ARVN Colonel Colonel Nguyễn Công Vinh was reluctant to send reconnaissance patrols to that area.
 On 4 April, the ARVN 9th Reconnaissance Company operating west of Lộc Ninh was destroyed when it came into contact with elements of the VC main force units.
 On the same evening, the 3rd Battalion, ARVN 9th Infantry Regiment captured two soldiers during an ambush operation.
 The prisoners revealed that they were from the 272nd Regiment, 9th Division, and that their unit was moving south to prepare for an assault on An Lộc.

 AC-130 Spectres were highly effective during the battle.

 At around 06:50 on 5 April, the VC 5th Division moved across the Cambodian border to stage the main attack on Lộc Ninh.
 The VC assault opened with a heavy barrage of artillery, rocket and mortar fire targeting the headquarters of the ARVN 9th Infantry Regiment and the Lộc Ninh district compound.
-The VC simultaneously mounted other attacks throughout the ARVN 5th Infantry Division's areas of operations in Lai Khê and Quần Lợi.
+The VC simultaneously mounted other attacks throughout the ARVN 5th Infantry Division's areas of operations in Lai Khê and Quản Lợi.
 There was also indirect fire on ARVN positions in Phước Long Province, mainly targeting Phước Vinh, Sông Bé, and Bo Duc.
 Following the artillery barrage, VC infantry, supported by about 25 tanks, attacked Lộc Ninh from the west.
 In the initial assault, they tried to overrun the ARVN regimental compound located at the south end of the airstrip.
 Despite the ferocity of the onslaught, ARVN soldiers held their ground and fought desperately to hold the enemy at bay; ARVN artillerymen lowered the muzzles of their 105 mm howitzers and fired directly at enemy infantry formations moving through the rubber trees.